NathinduHimansha/project-genimen/User Requested Aspect Sentiment/PlaceHolderONLY.md

 ## This is only a placeholder file (Utilized to create empty Directories)

-> Component Managed by Manthila and Malith
+> Component Managed by Nathindu and Rashad